somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-10-the-future-of-tiktok-marketing-how-to-stay-ahead-of-the-curve.md

 ### POST ONLY ###
 post:
   title: "The Future of TikTok Marketing: How to Stay Ahead of the Curve"
-  excerpt: "Discover how to stay ahead in TikTok marketing with the latest strategies, trends, and automation tools to boost your account growth."
+  description: "Discover how to stay ahead in TikTok marketing with the latest strategies, trends, and automation tools to boost your account growth."
-  author: alex
+  author: rare-ivy
   id: 1720688049
   tags: ["TikTok marketing","automation tools","social media growth","TikTok trends","digital marketing strategies"]
   categories: ["Social Media Marketing","Digital Marketing","TikTok Growth Strategies"]